Blast off to the future of 5G technology

 Automated vehicles such as the prototype pictured here are among a forecasted 30 billion connected devices worldwide expected to become mainstream over the next few years.

 It’s a future that is eagerly anticipated by many Canadians.
-We are already highly connected on one of the world’s
+We are already highly connected on one of the world’s fastest LTE networks, and have embraced everything from smart fridges, TVs, thermostats and door locks to parking meters, environmental sensors, health-focused watches and point-of-sale terminals.

 Even so, experts say the move to 5G represents a transformative change unlike anything we have seen in the evolution of wireless technology to date -- it will comprehensively reshape how we interact with our devices and the world around us.